splendo/kaluga/template/src/androidLibTest/kotlin/README.md

 ```

-To run all unit tests:
+To run all android unit tests:
 1. Run > Edit Configurations.
 The Run/Debug Configurations dialog appears.
 2. Press "+" button and select "Android JUnit".
 3. In the right part of dialog enter name.